 Here’s a walk-though describing what happens when running the above script:

-that is guaranteed to succeed is sent.
-This is a little trick in order to access the ledger tip easily.
+An initial request ask the network tip.
+That is guaranteed to succeed and is a little trick in order to access the ledger tip easily.
 As a response, Ogmios replies with:

 Using the tip

-a state on that particular tip which we know exists and is not too old.
+from the previous response, we can now safely aquire a state on that particular tip which we know exists and is not too old.
 Ogmios replies successfully with:

-, we do it and ask for the stake distribution across all stake pools.
+Now in a position to make an actual query, we do it and ask for the stake distribution across all stake pools.
 The (truncated) response from the server looks like:

-request to fail even if (and in particular if) made immediately after finding the ledger tip.
+Be aware that it is possible for an acquire request to fail even if (and in particular if) made immediately after finding the ledger tip.
 In Ouroboros Praos frequent small rollbacks of the chain are not rare and the few last blocks of the chain can be a bit volatile.
 A real application may require more elaborate error handling than the toy example above.

 {